nav2924/Digital_Image_Processing/README.md

 # Hair Disease Classification using CNN and YOLOv8

 This project uses a Convolutional Neural Network (CNN) to classify images of hair diseases.
 The model is trained on a dataset containing images of various hair-related conditions and performs classification into one of the following categories:

-The project also involves various image preprocessing techniques, including denoising, Contrast Limited Adaptive Histogram Equalization (CLAHE), and data augmentation to improve model accuracy.
+- Alopecia Areata
+- Head Lice
+- Psoriasis
+- Folliculitis

-Table of Contents
+## Table of Contents

-Project Overview
+- Project Overview
-Technologies Used
+- Technologies Used
-Dataset
+- Dataset
-Setup Instructions
+- Setup Instructions
-Training the Model
+- Training the Model
-Evaluation and Prediction
+- Evaluation and Prediction
-Visualizing Results
+- Visualizing Results
-License
+- License

+## Project Overview
+This project aims to classify images of different hair diseases using a CNN model.
+The model leverages advanced image processing techniques and multiple data augmentation methods to enhance the classification accuracy.
+It is trained and evaluated on a custom dataset containing labeled images of various hair diseases.

 ## Project Overview
 This project aims to classify images of different hair diseases using a CNN model.
 The model leverages advanced image processing techniques and multiple data augmentation methods to enhance the classification accuracy.
 It is trained and evaluated on a custom dataset containing labeled images of various hair diseases.